duochanatharvard/TC-SST/README.md

 [<span style="color:gray">Back to Table of contents</span>](#table-of-contents)

 Run [TC_SST_init.m](TC_SST_init.m) to initialize the analysis.
 This script will add all codes in this package to the Matlab path and set up directories structured following the below figure.
-The default path will be the directory of this package; so please make sure around 15GB of disk space is available, or, specify another directory to store the data using ```$DATA_home```:
+The default path will be the directory of this package; so please make sure around 15GB of disk space is available, or specify another directory to store the data using ```$DATA_home```:

 ```
 TC_SST_init($DATA_home)